Last Updated on by Admin LB

 Thank your colleague for the fact that he decided to entrust the work to you, tell him that you are already leading some projects, offer to start working on a new case in a few days – often because of the time factor the need to transfer the project to you disappears by itself.
 Find out what part of the work should be done right away, and what can wait.
 However, if it is a colleague with whom you plan to work closely in the future, pull yourself together and try to get down to business without delay.

 You might learn a lot of useful information while listening to the office gossip, but you shouldn’t blurt it out.
 Your words are sure to get to the person involved in the story and get you in trouble.
-Also be careful with the posts in social networks.
+Also, be careful with the posts on social networks.

 Lovers of chitchat are unlikely to cause confidence in both colleagues and customers, but the ability to listen carefully and keep your mouth shut will only play into your hands.